hans-mayer/blog/_posts/2017-12-25-ntp-roundtrip-delay.markdown

 We can clearly see that during the first 3 days offset is about zero and than it is much higher ( with a negative value ).

-If we do a average calculation of the first 3 days we get -5.8 micro seconds.
+If we do an average calculation of the first 3 days we get -5.8 micro seconds.

 ![offset_before.png](/images/plot_bev_offs_14414_before.png)